oscarpedrero/BloodyPoints/README.md

 <details>
 <summary>Changelog</summary>

+`2.0.5`
+- Updated the timer system through Coroutine that brings the new version of Bloody.Core
+- Fixed List of Waypoints
+- Fixed Remove Waypoints
+- Added animation when teleporting

 `2.0.4`
 - Added the cost option to make tp and the configuration of the PrefabGUID and its quantity.